Representable Markov Categories and Comparison of Statistical Experiments in Categorical Probability: Markov Categories

 In order to demonstrate the power of the synthetic treatment of the notions of second-order stochastic dominance and comparison of statistical experiments later, we use the following new class of Markov categories throughout this paper.

 Given any Markov category $\cC$ and any object $\B \in \cC$, we now define a new Markov category $\cC_{\B}$ which we call the \emph{Markov category parametrized by $\B$}, or simply a \emph{parametric Markov category} when referring to no particular choice of $\B$.
-The objects of $\cC_{\B}$ coincide with those of $\cC$, and its morphisms $\param{A \to X}$ are defined to be precisely the morphisms $B \otimes A \to X$ in $\cC$, that is
+This is essentially a known construction for symmetric monoidal categories that has been called \emph{comonoid indexing}~\cite{Hyland1999games}.